Skip to main content

 Overview

-For complex changes that span multiple files, Plan Mode gives you full control.
-Parsaa analyzes your project, designs a step-by-step plan, and only executes after you approve.
-Nothing happens without your explicit consent.
+For complex changes that span multiple files, Plan Mode keeps you in control.
+Parsaa analyzes the work, proposes a step-by-step plan, and executes only after you approve.
+Nothing runs without your explicit consent.

 How It Works